GeographicaGS/CartoDB_Backup/README.md

 # CartoDB Backup
-Backup CartoDB entire domain to SQL dump file.
+Python CLI to make a backup of an entire CartoDB domain to SQL dump file.
 Optionally you can restore SQL dumped file to a new (created) PostGIS DB.

 Before execute this script you need a cartodbbkconfig file properly formed (See cartodbbkconfig_example) in your current/working directory.